Tetragius/raxy/README.md

 ## API description

-To create a new store call:
+Create a new store call:
 ```typescript
 new Raxy<IState>({initialState}, [callback]);
 ```